-The following Restricted Substance List (RSL) Program provides clear and concise guidance to enable responsible product development and chemical management within our supply chain.
+This Restricted Substance List (RSL) Program provides clear and concise guidance to enable responsible product development and chemical management within our supply chain.
 This document specifies the chemical restrictions applicable to substances used in manufacturing YETI components, products, and packaging.
 In addition, it outlines the responsibilities of suppliers to YETI and identifies resources available for support.

-All raw material, component, and finished good suppliers to YETI are required to meet the expectations detailed in the RSL Program.
-We expect suppliers to implement or maintain management processes to comply with these expectations, and to communicate this information to internal teams and business partners.
+All raw material, component, and finished good suppliers to YETI must meet the expectations detailed in the RSL Program.
+We expect suppliers to implement or maintain management processes to comply with these expectations and to communicate this information to internal teams and business partners.

-YETI will ensure that this Program is updated on an annual basis or as needed.
+YETI will ensure that this Program is updated annually or as needed.

-We appreciate your partnership in supporting YETI's legacy of safe, high-performing, and durable goods for our consumers.
+We appreciate your partnership in supporting YETI's legacy of safe, highperforming, and durable goods for our consumers.